 Another good source for learning about favela related issues is a blog authored by a native, bi-lingual Rocinha resident called Zézinho.
 His work, in English, is linked below.

+I wish he used tags in his blog though.
+It would make it easier to find things like this excellent article containing info that is really hard to come by, even with Uncle Google's help.
 Anyway I have babbled on for far too long here (my other posts, which are short and concise, have probably committed suicide by now).
 So I'll wrap it up with an interview featuring Prof Edward Glaeser whose book "The Triumph of the City" is a great way of looking at how a place like Rocinha could be, and in various aspects already is, a great asset of Rio de Janeiro.